kevin346-sc/learngit/readme.txt

 hello world.
-this is my first to use git
+this is my first to use git.
+Create a new branch.